xeraa/cms-security/README.md

 ### Interpretation

 * Joomla had the most vulnerabilities, but TYPO3 followed closely.
+* MODX has the least vulnerabilities, both overall and per lines of code (if I have not overlooked any issues as MODX's security announcements are incomplete).
-* Drupal had the least vulnerabilities in the given period, but also had the highest number of vulnerabilities per LOC -- which I found rather surprising.
+* Drupal follows closely in regards of total vulnerabilities, but also had the highest number of vulnerabilities per LOC -- which I found rather surprising.
-* SilverStripe has had the least security issues per LOC, but nearly double the number compared to Drupal.
+* SilverStripe closely trails MODX in terms of security issues per LOC, but nearly doubles the overall number.
-* While TYPO3 and SilverStripe had significantly more security flaws in 2010 than in 2011, it is just the other way around for WordPress and Joomla.
+* While TYPO3, MODX, and SilverStripe had significantly more security flaws in 2010 than in 2011, it is just the other way around for WordPress, Joomla, and ExpressionEngine.
 However, I would not be so bold as to suggest the code base of the former ones has matured and will be (more) secure in the future.
 Taking a look at only two sample years, does not give an indication of development.
 * While Joomla is still supporting 1.5, 1.6 has been replaced by 1.7 so they have only been supporting two versions at the same time (like most other projects).
 This is important as we do not want to punish projects for providing more support than others.
 * TYPO3 supports three versions (stable, old stable, and deprecated).
 However, if I am not mistaken, all security issues in the last two years have been part of the two latest releases (and sometimes older versions as well).
 Hence, the extended support policy has not been a disadvantage.
 * Could the number of discovered flaws correlate with the number of audits or active users?
 Meaning that less popular projects might have many undiscovered issues while popular ones do not?
 This might be true, but I do not see a reliable way to take that into account.